JP Photo

 Photographing the scenic winter landscapes of Scandinavia can be an unforgettable experience.
 It is easy to get stunned by the beauty of snowy mountains, frozen waterfalls and icy rivers.
 And above all, watching the Northern Lights dancing at the night sky is one of the most fascinating moments you can experience - as photographer and as human being.

-But the conditions above the Arctic Circle can be challenging, especially when you are waiting for the Northern Lights to show up at minus 20 degrees celsius or less.
+But the conditions in the North can be challenging, especially when you are waiting for the Northern Lights to show up at minus 10 degrees celsius or less.
 Being prepared with the correct clothing is crucial in order to keep your body warm and to make the photo shoot an epic one!

 The huge range of outdoor products on the market with different features and produced with various materials can make easily be overwhelming.
 This is why I created this guide to give you some insights into what I consider when preparing a winter photography trip to the North.